 In qualitative research, the challenge lies in the abstract nature of many constructs.
 For example, if one were to investigate "emotional intelligence" or "social cohesion," the definitions might vary, making them hard to pin down.

 To bolster construct validity, it is important to clearly and transparently define the concepts being studied.
 In addition, researchers may triangulate data from multiple sources, ensuring that different viewpoints converge towards a shared understanding of the construct.
-Furthermore, they might delve into iterative rounds of data collection, refining their methods with each cycle to better align with the conceptual essence of their focus.
+Furthermore, they might undergo into iterative rounds of data collection, refining their methods with each cycle to better align with the conceptual essence of their focus.

 Enhancing content validity can involve expert reviews where subject matter experts evaluate tools or methods for comprehensiveness.
 Another strategy might involve pilot studies, where preliminary data collection reveals gaps or overlooked aspects that can be addressed in the main study.